?

 After living and working in Texas, New Mexico, Ohio, Georgia and Oregon, Lorraine delights in her closeup view of the Utah mountains.
 She earned a Master’s degree in Library Science and managed public libraries for over twenty years, all while she and her husband raised their ten children (eight adopted and two biological).
 Lorraine has published a lot of prose and poetry.

 Her prose has appeared in many publications, including Persimmon Tree, Focus on the Family, Elsewhere, Ocotillo, Utah Senior Review, and Mature Years.
 Her first novel, Death is Always a Resident, was published in 2015 by Cedar Fort Press.
 In addition, she has published over 200 poems in journals and anthologies, including the LUW anthologies: Shadowed Hourglass, Chasing Tomorrow, At First Glance, and Volatile When Mixed.
-Recently she published two books of wisdom and poetry: When the Universe Brings Us Back and Tethers.
-Her latest book, Saltwater Soul, will be published by Kelsay Books in 2024.
+Recently she published two books of wisdom and poetry: When the Universe Brings Us Back, Tethers, and Saltwater Soul.
+Her chapbook titled String-held Kites will be published in 2026 by Kelsay Books.

 You can find Lorraine's books and the mentioned LUW anthologies here: https://www.amazon.com/s?k=Lorraine+Jeffery